obogo/require-lite/README.md

 #### Instructions

-Add this files to before your define scripts compile it as part of your project with it being the top-most file.
+Add this file top-most before define() declarations.

-Require-lite does not load external files if a definition does not exist.
+> *require-lite* does not load external files if a definition does not exist.

 #### Supported